caretech-owl/gerd/docs/develop.md

 ### PyTest

 Test case are run via pytest.
-Tests can be found in the [tests folder](./tests).
+Tests can be found in the `/tests` folder.
 Tests will not be run via pre-commit since they might be too complex to be done before commits.
 To run the standard set of tests use the `poe` task `test`: